-There are six official routes used to trek to the summit of Kilimanjaro.
+There are six official routes used to trek to the summit of Mt.
+Kilimanjaro.
 While each route arrives at Uhuru peak, they are significantly different.
-It is important to carefully consider the route's scenery, difficulty, traffic, acclimatization characteristics and overall summit rate when selecting the route that is best for you.
+It is important to consider the route's scenery, difficulty, traffic, acclimatization characteristics and overall summit rate in order to select the route that is best for you.

 The Lemosho route is clearly the most scenic unspoiled route to Uhuru peak, the summit of Mount Kilimanjaro.
 The route can be hiked in 8 or 9 days.
 By hiking the route in 9 days, the additional acclimatization day will significantly increase your chances of reaching the summit.